phoenix-frozen/StarfishNet/README.md

 StarfishNet also does not implement broadcasts.

-This codebase is the CC2530 implementation, designed to be compiled with SDCC.
+StarfishNet is written as a network protocol driver for Contiki, and was written and tested on my Contiki fork, compiled with SDCC, for the TI CC2530.